-4.1.3 Equal access for families receiving CCDF-funded child care
+4.1.3 Equal access for families receiving CCDF-funded child care a.
+Describe how parents have access to the full range of providers eligible to receive CCDF:

 A core principle of CCDF is that families receiving CCDF-funded child care should have equal access to child care that is comparable to that of non-CCDF families (658E(c)(4)(A) and 98.45(a)).